G-Amar/BashBingoCard/README.md

 On the terminal, run the program by running ./LINUX [Your file]

-If everything works, you should have a screen that looks like this:
+If everything works, you should have a screen that looks like this (check the raw to be able to see the proper formating of the game below):

 CALL LIST:
  L   I   N   U   X